Bertrand-tech/Open-KNX/Building-an-OpenKNX-project-locally-on-your-PC.md

 # Introduction

-To build an OpenKNX project locally on you PC you need first follow the steps in
+To build an OpenKNX project locally on you PC you need first follow the steps in [Installation of OpenKNX evelopment environment](/OpenKNX/OpenKNX/wiki/Installation-of-OpenKNX-development-environment-for-PlatformIO-(PIO))

 Local build get usually an other Application Number and Application Version for the ETS-Application (knxprod-file).
 This prevents any corruption of released OpenKNX ETS-Applications in ETS.
 You should not import an change ETS-Application (knxprod-file) with the same version in ETS until you exactly know what you do.